 It has a zoom lock that is really useful for night photography and wonderful for hiking since it often sits on my Peak Design Capture Camera Clip.
 The Hyper-Sonic Motor is quick, moderately quiet, and I never seem to have a problem with auto-focus.
 The zoom ring feels a bit stiff, but this works for me as I’m often shooting on a tripod and don’t want to accidentally bump it out of place.

 At the minimum focal length (right at 17mm) there’s a bit of distortion and vignetting, especially at the corners, but most processing software can help minimize this.
 It hasn’t been damaging enough to keep me from shooting at 17mm.
-Overall this lens has become a stable for my crop sensor Nikon cameras!
+Overall this lens has become a staple for my crop sensor Nikon cameras!

 Sample Photos (Edited)